Brookfield Asset Management reduced stake in Eagle Bulk Shipping Inc By Investing.com - Up News Info

 © Reuters.
 Brookfield Asset Management reduced stake in Eagle Bulk Shipping Inc

-On the 25th of March, Brookfield Asset Management sold 23 thousand Eagle Bulk Shipping Inc (NASDAQ:) shares for $877 thousand at an average price of $38.11 per share.
+On the 30th of March, Brookfield Asset Management sold 65 thousand Eagle Bulk Shipping Inc (NASDAQ:) shares for $2.3 million at an average price of $35.91 per share.

-Shares of Eagle Bulk Shipping Inc are down -2.13% since the transaction.
+Shares of Eagle Bulk Shipping Inc are up 3.87% since the transaction.

 Brookfield Asset Management’s holding in Eagle Bulk Shipping Inc decreased to about 3.9 million shares with the transaction.